 Well, I trust the solution was employed not only for practical purposes but for aesthetics’ sake, too, making the watch look even more original.

-The chronograph’s off-white face features a standard tri-compax dial layout with two chronograph counters (12-hour sub-dial at 6 o’clock and a 30-minute totalizer at 12 o’clock) as well as a small seconds indicator at 9 o’clock.
+The chronograph’s off-white face features a standard tri-compax dial layout with two chronograph counters (a 12-hour sub-dial at 6 o’clock and a 30-minute totalizer at 12 o’clock) as well as a small seconds indicator at 9 o’clock.

 To make the whole display look more contrast, its dials are made of contrasting polished metal.